gfvalvo/TeensyPOV/README.md

 [Video of POV in Action](https://youtu.be/CiRSouhlJos)

 ## Library Description:
 Code in this library directly manipulates the Teensy processor's Programmable Interrupt Timers.
-Thus, it is incompatible with any code that uses these timers or the Teensyduino IntervalTimer class.
+Thus, it is incompatible with any code that uses these timers directly or indirectly via the Teensyduino IntervalTimer class.

-All of the folowing class methods are demonstrated in the example sketches.
+All of the following class methods are demonstrated in the example sketches.
 ### Classes:
 #### Class TeensyPOV
 This class interfaces with the hardware and controls the LEDs to produce the POV display.
 All methods in this class are static.
 Thus there is no need to instantiate an object of this type.